Geheime Feldpolizei: Formation

 The need for a secret military police developed after the German annexation of the Sudetenland in 1938 and the occupation of Bohemia in 1939.
-Although SS Einsatzgruppen units originally under the command of the Sicherheitspolizei ("Security Police"; SiPo) had been used during these operations, the Oberkommando der Wehrmacht (OKW, " German High Command") felt that it needed a specialist intelligence agency with police functions – one that could operate with the military, but act like a security service to arrest potential opponents and eliminate any resistance.
+Although SS Einsatzgruppen units originally under the command of the Sicherheitspolizei ("Security Police"; SiPo) had been used during these operations, the Oberkommando der Wehrmacht (OKW, "Wehrmacht High Command") felt that it needed a specialist intelligence agency with police functions – one that could operate with the military, but act like a security service to arrest potential opponents and eliminate any resistance.
 After studying data collected in Spain, Austria and Czechoslovakia, Generaloberst Wilhelm Keitel, commander in chief of the OKW, issued the "Dienstvorschrift für die Geheime Feldpolizei" ("Regulations for the secret field police"), and the GFP was formed on 21 July 1939.

 Although officially part of the Wehrmacht, the GFP mainly recruited its personnel from the Kriminalpolizei, the criminal investigation police who had been assigned to the armed forces.
 They were assigned the legal status of Wehrmachtsbeamte auf Kriegsdauer ("military officials for the duration of the war") and retained the authority of other police agencies as well as of the Sicherheitsdienst (SD), the intelligence organisation of the Nazi Party.
 Initially the Geheime Feldpolizei were exclusively Wehrmacht security units, but in 1942 the Reich Security Main Office (RSHA) absorbed them.

 GFP agents could wear either civilian clothes or uniforms in the course of their duties.
 GFP officials had the right to pass through any military roadblocks and to enter military buildings.
 They could use military signals and communications equipment, commandeer military vehicles, and procure military supplies and accommodation wherever necessary in execution of their duty.
 In occupied areas the GFP provided personal escort to military VIPs, assistance to state-security agencies in counter-espionage, interrogation of suspects, prevention of sabotage and the detection of enemy agents.

 In practice, GFP activity depended on the region in which it operated.
 Work in occupied northern and western Europe differed markedly from operations conducted on the Eastern Front.
 In the Netherlands, Denmark and Norway, GFP actions mainly concentrated on the secret-police protection of senior Wehrmacht officers.
 In Belgium and France the GFP became an executive part of the civilian police services, working alongside the military authorities to combat acts of resistance, the British Special Operations Executive, and sabotage.
 It used terror tactics such as detentions, deportations and the execution of hostages.